Medovik

-Medovyk (медовик [medovyk], медови́к /ru/; from мед, 'honey') is a layer cake popular in countries of the former Soviet Union.
+Medovik (медови́к /ru/; from мёд, 'honey', медовик [medovyk], мядовік [miadovyk]) is a layer cake popular in countries of the former Soviet Union.
 The identifying ingredients are honey and smetana (sour cream) or condensed milk.

 The dessert, famous for its lengthy preparation time, consists of layers of sponge cake with a cream filling and is often covered with nuts or crumbs made from leftover cake.
 While the thin layers harden shortly after coming out of the oven, the moisture of the filling softens it again over time.
 There are many recipes and variations of this cake, but the main ingredient is honey, giving it its characteristic taste and flavor.

 Legend of the origin

 According to Russian tradition, the cake was created in the 19th century in the Russian Empire by a young chef who sought to impress Empress Elizabeth Alexeievna, wife of Alexander I. Empress Elizabeth could not stand honey and any dish made with it.
 One day a young new confectioner in the imperial kitchen, unaware of the empress's dislike, baked a new cake with honey and thick sour cream.
 Surprisingly, and unaware of the honey content, Empress Elizabeth immediately fell in love with it.

 Despite this legend, medovik is not mentioned in any of the 19th-century Russian cookbooks.
-The first recipe for medovyk is found in the 1957 and 1960 book "Ukrainian Dishes" published in Ukrainian in Kyiv.
-Medovyk gained its intense popularity during the Soviet era.
+Medovik gained its intense popularity during the Soviet era.
 Today, there are numerous variations of medovik: with condensed milk, buttercream or custard.